 Advancing Health Equity, Addressing Disparities (AHEAD AZ)

 Advancing Health Equity, Addressing Disparities (AHEAD AZ) was a University of Arizona Center for Rural Health program funded through the AZ Department of Health Services (ADHS) – Centers for Disease Control and Prevention (CDC) National Initiative to address COVID-19 health disparities among populations at high risk for COVID-19 morbidity and mortality.
+While the program has concluded, relevant resources developed by partners are provided below.

 AHEAD Fast Facts